 Inspired by Georgian mourning jewelry, this rounded band is adorned with a simple carved skull and wings.
-It is cast in your choice of oxidized sterling silver, 10k gold, or 14k gold.
-Each gold version is enameled in black.
+It is cast in your choice of partially oxidized sterling silver, 10k gold, or 14k gold.

 Band measures just under 1/4" wide.

-I make each piece to order, so please allow 2-3 weeks for shipment. ***Due to ongoing COVID-related supply issues, orders may take up to 4 weeks to ship.***
+I make each piece to order, so please allow up to 2-4 weeks for shipment.

 Please familiarize yourself with my Policies section before committing to a purchase.

 EU & UK RESIDENTS: As of 7/1/21, because I am unable to charge VAT, I can no longer sell to you through this website.
 If you live in Europe or the UK, please visit my Etsy shop ArcanaObscuraDesigns to make a purchase.
 Etsy is an Online Marketplace Provider and will charge the proper customs and taxes on my behalf.
 Please visit my Policies section for more information.